s212781/MLOps-Project-Group13/reports/README.md

 --- question 3 fill here ---

+We used the third party framework Pytorch image models in our project as we decided to work on a computer vision project.
+We were using the Stanford dogs image dataset to classify different dog breeds which contains 20,850 samples of 120 different dog breeds.
+First we needed to perform image data pre-processing on the dataset.
+For this purpose we used PIL (Python Image Library) and Opencv (cv2) to crop and process the images.
+Then we used transforms from torchvision to perform necessary transforms.
+Then finally to build our deep learning model, we used optim and nn from torch in our project.

 ## Coding environment

 > In the following section we are interested in learning more about you local development environment.